rush-db/rushdb/docs/docs/typescript-sdk/records/create-records.md

 The create record methods in the SDK enable you to:
 - Create a single [record](../../concepts/records.md) with [properties](../../concepts/properties.md) and a [label](../../concepts/labels.md)
 - Create multiple records in one operation
+- Upsert records (create or update based on matching criteria)
 - Control data type inference and other formatting options
 - Create records with precise type control
 - Create records within [transactions](../../concepts/transactions.mdx) for data consistency